Drunk-in-a-Cornfield/iowa-fcst/README.md

 - To shut down the stack, use `docker-compose down`
   - To bring it back up, use `docker-compose up`

+Contributing:
+- Please do not commit directly to master!
+- The following workflow will make it easy for us to revert code if needed
+  - Create a new branch
+  - Add your code
+  - Submit a pull request
+  - Squash and merge your own pull request
+  - Delete the branch

+ui:
+- Once the stack is up, you can view the ui in your browser at `localhost:3000`

+api:
+- This is where the Python ML code will live
+- Currently has Flask server running at port 4000

 pgAdmin:
 - Navigate your browser to `localhost:5050`
 - Login credentials: `root@gatech.edu` / `root`